Nadinma/Kickstarter-projects/README.md

 ### Intro

 This project explored a dataset of about 378660 Kickstarter projects.
 Kickstarter is one of the popular crowdfunding platforms along with Indiegogo.
 The dataset was obtained from https://www.kaggle.com/kemical/kickstarter-projects.
-The explored datset contains data about projects from 2009 (when the platfrom was launched) up to 2018.
-It has a few projects from 1970 (not sure what they are).
+The explored dataset contains data about projects from 2009 (when the platform was launched) up to January 2018.
+It has a few projects from 1970 (they were dropped during exploration).

+I checked if there are duplicates in the dataset.
+From 378661 projects in the dataset there are not duplicates.
+Although the dataset was already cleaned, but some data still needed to be converted or seperated to get extra infomation.
+First I converted data from column "launched" (datetime data) to dtype('<M8[ns]'), which helped me to seperate days, months, years and hours when projects were launched.

 Here is some basic statistics / numbers about the dataset.

 1. "ID"